-4 Ways Millennials Are Rewriting Career Rules
+4 Ways Millennials Are Rewriting Career Rules and Changing The Workforce

 The opinions expressed about millennials are often divisive, especially when it comes to the working world.
 Some believe millennials are entitled, with tiny attention spans and careless attitudes.